Launceston, Tasmania: Utilities

+Like many Australian cities, several major companies provide mobile telecommunications services and wireless internet services to Launceston.
+Launceston's communication infrastructure was upgraded in 1997 through the federal "Networking the Nation" program.
+Beginning in 2010, the National Broadband Network began installation of fire optic cables in Launceston.
+In 2016, Launceston became the first city in Tasmania to be fully connected to the NBN.

 Transport

+Road

 The car is by far the most dominant form of transport in Launceston, with the city having 721 km of urban and rural roads, even though much of the CBD has narrow one-way streets.
+One way streets were introduced in Launceston's central business district in May 1974.

-Since February 1998, Launceston has been serviced by the Tasmanian government-owned and operated public bus service Metro Tasmania.
-In addition, Redline Coaches offers school services and travels to many destinations across Tasmania.
+In July 1955, Launceston's tram and trolleybus networks were taken over by the Metropolitan Transport Trust.
+In addition, Kinetic Tasmania offers school services and travels to many destinations across Tasmania.

 Because of its central location, Launceston is the hub of five of the state's major highways.
 The Midland Highway is the primary route to Hobart.
 The Bass Highway is the primary route to Devonport and Burnie.
 The Tasman Highway is an alternate scenic route to Hobart via Scottsdale, the East Coast, the West Tamar Highway and East Tamar Highway.